-It is a campus policy that all resident students select a meal plan.
+It is a campus policy that all resident students select a meal plan for the academic year.

 With a meal plan you can enjoy our all-you-care-to-eat concept in our state-of-the-art facility.
-Food prepared and served in this facility must be consumed while dining at the Dining Commons.
+Food prepared and served in the Dining Commons must be consumed while dining.
 The only exception to this is any hand held cookie, ice cream cone or fruit being consumed as the student leaves the facility.

 For added convenience, the meal plan can also be used in the Night Owl Café at lunch for the “NOC Sizzler” and at lunch and dinner at the Hoot-n-Scoot for a ‘pick 4′ meal equivalency.